naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 ### CREDITS:
-The "Sequenzanalyse-und-Genomik" course was taking place at the University of Leizpig (Germany), and was coordinated by Stephan Bernhart, Zasha Weinberg, and Sonja Prohaska.
+The "Sequenzanalyse-und-Genomik" course took place at the University of Leizpig (Germany), and was coordinated by Stephan Bernhart, Zasha Weinberg, Sonja Prohaska, and Alejandro Nabor Lozada Chávez.

 Additional support was provided by: Ada Andrades, Alexander Holzenleiter, Franziska Reinhardt, Jessica Huebner, and Johanna Dobbriner.

 Course info: https://www.bioinf.uni-leipzig.de/teaching/currentClasses/class236.html

 ### DISTRIBUTION
 This information is free.
 You can redistribute it and/or used for educational or recreational purpose.

 PERL and R scripts: This resource can be distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;